-(iv) Data reporting obligation
+(vi) Data reporting obligation

-The data reporting obligation laid down in Article 8 of REMIT applies to the two groups of entities, specified in Article 8(4) of and 8(5) of REMIT, respectively, that report either transaction and/or fundamental data.

-The Implementing Regulation provides more details on the reporting of transaction and fundamental data under REMIT.
-More detailed information on the data reporting obligation can be found in the Manual of Procedures on Data Reporting ('MoP') and Transaction Reporting User Manual.
+- (57) The data reporting obligation laid down in Article 8 of REMIT applies to the groups of entities specified in Article 8(4) and Article 8(5) of REMIT, that report either transaction and/or fundamental data. - (58) In addition, Article 8(1a) states that organised marketplaces shall make available to the Agency the data relating to the order book(s), thereby fulfilling the market participants reporting obligations. - (59) The Implementing Regulation provides more details on the reporting of transaction and fundamental data under REMIT.
+More detailed information on the data reporting obligation can be found in the Manual of Procedures on Data Reporting ('MoP') and Transaction Reporting User Manual (TRUM). - (60) As indicated in Article 8(1) of REMIT, irrespectively of the entities affected by the data reporting obligation, the information referred to Article 8(1) shall be provided through RRMs.

-(v) Registration of market participants
+(vii) Registration of market participants

-The registration obligation defined in Article 9(1) of REMIT applies to market participants entering into transactions which are required to be reported to the Agency in accordance with Article 8(1).
-More details on the registration obligation is provided in Chapter 7.
+(61) The registration obligation defined in Article 9(1) of REMIT applies to market participants entering into transactions which are required to be reported to the Agency in accordance with Article 8(1).
+More details on the registration obligation are provided in Chapter 8.

-(vi) Obligations of persons professionally arranging transactions
+(viii) Obligations of persons professionally arranging or executing transactions

-The obligations to notify and to have arrangements in order to identify market abuse under Article 15 of REMIT apply to persons professionally arranging transactions.
-The delimitations of the concept of PPATs is provided in Subchapter 8.2.
+(62) The obligations to notify and to have arrangements in place to identify breaches of Article 3, 4 and 5 under Article 15 of REMIT apply to persons professionally arranging or executing transactions (PPAETs).
+The delimitations of the concept of PPAETs are provided in Subchapter 9.2.